 You don’t want her turning up her nose and not drinking when you’re out camping.

-Wet food also gives cats water, but isn’t enough for her daily needs.
+Wet food also gives cats water but isn’t always enough for her daily needs.

 Don’t use pond, lake, or other freshwater sources, since they can have parasites and bacteria that can make cats sick.

 Housecats are not acclimated to wilderness food and water.